Circuit Paul Ricard: Recent times (1990–present)

 In the 1990s the circuit's use was limited to motorcycle racing and French national racing, most notably until 1999, the Bol d'or 24-hour motorcycle endurance race.
 The track was also the home of the Oreca F3000 team.
 After Ricard's death, the track was sold to Excelis, a company owned by Formula One promoter Bernie Ecclestone, in 1999.
 The track was rebuilt into an advanced test track, and was for a time known as the Paul Ricard High Tech Test Track (Paul Ricard HTTT) before changing its name back to Circuit Paul Ricard.

 An aircraft landing strip suitable for private jets is amongst the circuit's facilities.
 There is a Karting Test Track (KTT) that features the same type of abrasive safety zones as the car track.
 The track has also hosted some races, including the 2006 Paul Ricard 500km, a round of the FIA GT Championship.
 Other GT championships have run races here, most notably the Ferrari Challenge and races organized by Porsche clubs of France and Italy.

 On 5 December 2016, it was announced that the French Grand Prix would return to the Formula 1 calendar for the 2018 season at Paul Ricard.
 It was the first French Grand Prix since 2008 (last held at Magny-Cours) and the first at Circuit Paul Ricard since 1990.
 On 19 June 2017, the FIA's World Motor Sport Council in Geneva published its 2018 provisional calendar with the French Grand Prix scheduled for 24 June at Circuit Paul Ricard with the race itself followed immediately by the Austrian Grand Prix at the Red Bull Ring and then the British Grand Prix at Silverstone Circuit.
 Pirelli Motorsport has planned for a two-day tyre testing for its 2018 Formula 1 tyres at Circuit Paul Ricard in the months of May, June and September 2017.
-The track remained on the F1 calendar until the 2022 season.
-It is, however, not part of the F1 schedule for 2023.
+The track remained on the F1 calendar until the 2022 season, after which it disappeared from the calendar again.

 Paul Ricard has the 3-star FIA Environmental Accreditation.
 In a 2021 report, it was ranked the second most sustainable racetrack in the world, together with Circuit de Barcelona-Catalunya and behind Mugello Circuit.